Discover The Most Unique Places to Stay in Ireland

 Inis Meáin Restaurant & Suites, County Galway

-Located in Aran Island is the isolated Inis Meain were over 160 people live including poets & fishermen.
+Located on Aran Island is the isolated Inis Meain where over 160 people live including poets & fishermen.
 If peace & quiet is what you’re after Inis Meain offers just that and more.
 People staying here will also be captivated by the incredible 360 views on display.

-The place offers a remote escape for daily life, a place to just enjoy the simple things in life.
-It’s one of the best hotel experiences in Ireland were hospitably is top notch.
+The place offers a remote escape from daily life, a place to just enjoy the simple things in life.
+It’s one of the best hotel experiences in Ireland where hospitably is top-notch.

 Harvey’s Point Hotel, Donegal

 For five impressive years running Harveys Point Hotel has been voted as the No.1 Hotel in Ireland by TripAdvisor.
-It’s a world-class hotel for those looking luxury whilst also feeling like home, a place you can relax as soon as you arrive.
+It’s a world-class hotel for those looking for luxury whilst also feeling at home, a place you can relax as soon as you arrive.

-But this place is so much more than just somewhere to stay, its a great place for an adventure or activity break in Ireland.
-Harvey’s Point Hotel is located in the worldly shores of Lough Eske and close to the Blue Stack Mountains.
+But this place is so much more than just somewhere to stay, it’s a great place for an adventure or activity break in Ireland.
+Harvey’s Point Hotel is located on the worldly shores of Lough Eske and close to the Blue Stack Mountains.

 Cliff House Hotel, County Waterford

 Since the early 1900s, the hotel has called the site home but in 2014 it went through a modern refurbishment.
-The hotel links to two other buildings and drops seven levels to the sea and all of its room share views of the sea.
+The hotel links two other buildings and drops seven levels to the sea and all of its rooms share views of the sea.

 You’ll marvel at the stunning interior inside especially the spectacular staircases that glides down the cliffside.
 There’s beauty inside and out, surrounding you at every corner.